An exploration of dust grain growth within WCd systems using an advected scalar dust model: Methodology

 The wind outflow from each star is simulated by replacing the conserved variables (density, momentum and energy) within a small region around the expected position of the stars; this region is typically on the order of 6 maximally refined cells in radius.
 This rewrite corresponds to a change in density, $\rho \rms R$, pressure, $P \rms R$, and total energy, $E \rms R$, imparted by an outflowing wind, such that:

 where $v_\infty$ is the wind velocity as it flows radially from the center of the ``remap zone'', $T \rms w$ is the wind temperature and $r$ is the radial distance from the current cell to the centre of the remap zone.
+For this method to correctly resolve a spherical outflow of wind the region must be a minimum of 3 cells in diameter, with all cells at the same refinement level.
+In the case of all of our simulations we have utilised stars with a minimum of 6 cells in diameter.
+In order to assure that the simulation behaves correctly, it was determined experimentally that the remap cells do not intersect with the WCR.
 Orbits are calculated by moving the remap zones in a manner consistent with Keplerian dynamics, which are repositioned at the start of every timestep.
 This orbital speed is also added to the remap wind speed.